 Here are a few other tactics for dealing with negative online reviews:

 - Reply in a timely manner: Timeliness shows that you are responsible and play an active role in your company’s online presence.
-Make sure to address the situation, apologize, and assure that it won’t happen again.
-If it was a staff related issue, let them know you are taking steps to train your team to become better at their jobs and their interactions with the public.
+Make sure to address the situation, apologize, and ensure that it won’t happen again.
+If it was a staff-related issue, let them know you are taking steps to train your team to become better at their jobs and their interactions with the public.

 - Respond privately: Certain cases in which the reviewer mentions a specific situation or an event that needs rectifying are best handled with direct, private contact with the reviewer.
 This gives you the opportunity to resolve the issue and mend the relationship with your customer and may even give you a chance to ask them to remove or edit their review.
 Make sure to address their specific points during this interaction so they know you are really listening.
 Don't send a form or blanket email.

 - Flag reviews that violate content guidelines: Sites like Yelp will remove reviews that violate its content guidelines.
-This typically includes reviews that are just plain false, not about your business, harassment, or inappropriate.
-No lawyers required.
+This typically includes reviews that are just plain false, not about your business, harassing, or inappropriate.
+No lawyers are required.

 Going full negative